real-codemeteor/cloudflare-dyndns-updater/README.md

 To install this application, you can choose to run it as a container, or you can run the script directly.

-Whichever method you choose, you will need to create a configuration file.
+Whichever method you choose, you will need to create a configuration file first.

-## Configuration
+### Configuration

 The configuration file is in the `.toml` format.
 By default the script will look for the `config.toml` file in the `~/.config/cloudflare-dyndns-updater/` folder.